dangerousplay/swisstable-python/README.md

 ![](./docs/sse_together.jpg)

-> The images used in this explanation are from the presentation `CppCon 2017: Matt Kulukundis "Designing a Fast, Efficient, Cache-friendly Hash Table, Step by Step"`.
+> The images used in this explanation are from the presentation
+> `CppCon 2017: Matt Kulukundis "Designing a Fast, Efficient, Cache-friendly Hash Table, Step by Step"` [^hashmatt2017].

 ### Using SSE instructions from Python